How Much Does It Cost to Ship a Dog in 2026?

 Shipping a dog incurs a cost that varies depending on various factors.

 Whether your pup is coming along for a move or doing pet travel, you may be wondering how much it will cost you to ship your pup.
+Unfortunately, there’s no way to specifically answer that question, because every circumstance is different.
 Let’s take a look at what factors can influence the cost of shipping a dog and how much you can expect to pay.

 Shipping a dog isn’t as common as shipping a package, but it is possible.
 You may have some questions about the safety and legality of shipping a pup.
 Generally, it’s legal and safe to ship a dog as long as the pup is traveling with an approved carrier and some form of identification.
 Some airlines have restrictions on the size and breed of dog that can be shipped, so you should check with your airline before booking a flight.